Young Alumni Find Niche in Fashion and Beauty

 When Pompa was a student in the Mathematics department at Manhattan, finding ways to maintain and increase supply chain productivity was a task she carried out on a theoretical level.
 Her senior year, she completed MATH 455/655: Operations Research, which directly relates to her job now.
 Taught by mathematics professor Ira Gerhardt, Ph.D., this course focused on the fundamentals of planning and allocating different goods, and finding the most cost-effective ways to conduct business.

-Pompa says this course and other experiences at the College provided beneficial training for current job.
+Pompa says this course and other experiences at the University provided beneficial training for current job.
 Also during her last year on campus, she conducted mathematical modeling research with data from Animal Care & Control of NYC (AC&C).
 In partnership with three other students and under supervision of a professor, the group worked to help the organization decipher patterns and trends involving the animals they came to acquire, and the circumstances of which they were surrendered.

 “As a mathematics major, everyone assumes you’re crunching numbers all day, but what you’re really doing is developing skills that help you problem-solve every situation.
 It’s not adding two plus two,” says Pompa, who plans to remain in the supply chain industry throughout her career.